Turks of South Carolina: Genetic studies

-DNA reports on living members of the Turkish community who descend from Joseph Benenhaley showed that the genetic profile indicates significant connections to the Mediterranean/Middle Eastern/North African regions, along with substantial west European admixture and some potential evidence of Native American linkages.
-Notably, the DNA results showed no discernible contributions from Sub-Saharan Africa, contradicting criticism that the community had claimed Turkish ancestry to cover African roots.
+DNA analysis on living members of the Turkish community descended from Joseph Benenhaley showed significant genetic connections to the regions of the Mediterranean, Middle East, and North Africa, along with substantial Western European admixture and some potential evidence of Native American linkages.
+Reportedly, the DNA results showed no discernible contributions from Sub-Saharan Africa, contradicting criticism that the community had claimed Turkish ancestry to cover West African heritage.

-Misrepresentations of the community
+Misrepresentations

 Dr. Terri Ann Ognibene, a "Sumter Turk" herself, has discussed the misrepresentations of the community:

 We are the Turkish people of Sumter County, in the state of South Carolina.
 Our story has never been told fully and accurately.
 We have roots that extend all the way back to the Revolutionary War.
 We fought in the Civil War and in the World Wars I and II.
 But for centuries our rich history has been overlooked and misrepresented, our cultural identity questioned, and we were denied equal access to education because of the tones of our skin.
 We persevered, and we prevailed.
 Now, though our spirit endures, the Turkish community faces new and different challenges as a fading ethnicity in the twenty-first century.

-Early examples of the community's misrepresentation date to at least the 19th century.
-The tax collector of Sumter sent an inquiry to the South Carolina Committee on the Colored Population, dated December 7, 1858, as to whether the "descendants of Egyptians and Indians" residing in Sumter should be taxed under the bracket of "Free Blacks, mulattoes and mestizos, or as whites."
+Conflation with Free Moors

 In the early 20th century, some believed that they were of primarily Native American background, with some admixture of Turkish.
-They have been mistakenly connected to a family of "Free Moors" who resided in Charleston (see Free Moors of South Carolina).
+They have been mistakenly connected to a family of "Free Moors" who resided in Charleston (see Moors Sundry Act of 1790).